Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       The sales process was inquiry led, planners (salespeople) would design the shelving system on behalf of customers.

       I was researching the entire sales process for 606 in depth.
-This included interviews with planners, behaviour analysis on the website, and even AI assisted sentiment analysis on the web inquiry form.
+This included interviews with planners, behaviour analysis on the website, and  sentiment analysis on the web inquiry form.

       #### Pain points